4.86 from 7 votes

 Why you’ll love this recipe

-This homemade crostini recipe uses a minimal amount of ingredients (5 to be exact), which come together to make something so delicious.
-It’s the perfect appetizer for a party, as it’s impressive, is suitable for all (hello vegans) and perfect to make the components ahead of time.
+These mini bruschetta bites are the perfect appetizer for a party.
+The starter is impressive and is suitable for all (hello vegans) and you can also make all the components ahead of time.
 Also it’s super affordable!

 I’ve named this a crostini recipe due to its size, as they often use smaller pieces of bread that are also oven-baked.
 The toppings and flavours are inspired by the famous Italian Bruschetta though, which is why I’ve also titled it Bruschetta Bites.